AI Release Engineering

 In-Loop Flag Modification

-Agents don't just read flags — they write them.
+When policy allows, agents do not just read flags — they can request or apply updates.
 A reasoning agent detecting low confidence can reduce its own risk exposure by updating its operational flag mid-loop via CLI or MCP tool.

 Agents Are the Primary Interface